jerseycheese/BootHillGM/Docs/ProjectOverview.md

 This modular approach allows for easier development, testing, and future expansions.

-## 8. Current Development Status
+## 8. Development Status
-- Implemented foundation for conversation-driven character creation
-- Character model includes basic attributes and conversation history
-- Character creation UI designed as a chat-like interface for AI-driven interactions
+The project is in the initial planning and design phase, with development yet to begin.